 All accounting businesses should have strong antivirus and firewall software in place.
 Firewalls help to prevent unauthorized users from using brute force to work their way into your systems, while antivirus software reduces the chance of malware being installed on your computers.

 If client accounting or tax data is ever stolen or compromised, you may need to recover it.
-You should implement regular data backups of all your important data, so it is easily accessible if your computer is compromised.
-This could include complete backups, iterative backups, and other types of backups to create a strong backup schedule and strategy.
+You should implement regular backups of all your important data, so it is easily accessible if your computer is compromised.

 Some computer systems will allow you to encrypt data when it’s “at rest” (stored by your business) or “in transit” (sent to someone else).
 Implement data encryption whenever you can — that way, even if a hacker gets into your system, it’s likely they won’t be able to do anything with data they steal because it will be impossible to decrypt without the right security key.